Elena-Weber/Elena-Weber/README.md

 # Hi there! 👋 I am Elena.

 A former English Teacher, now a Software Engineer, I enjoy studying human and programming languages, love solving problems and effectively communicate with both - people and computers.
-I'm a lifelong learner for whom coding is life!
+I'm a lifelong learner and an inquisitive programmer!

-- 🌱  I’m currently learning AWS and UX/UI.
+- 🌱  I’m currently learning AWS and UX/UI and revising Rails and React.
 - 💬  Ask me anything about web development.
 - ⚡  Fun fact: I'm an Instagram blogger and have lived in 4 countries.